 Dog adoption saves lives.
 Adopt a dog and you'll have a friend for life!
 Contact us, or contact another local humane society, animal shelter or SPCA.

-Cocker Connection is a small, non-profit rescue organization whose mission it is to save as many homeless cockers as we can in our area.
+Cocker Connection is a small, non-profit rescue organization (Tax ID #73-1653911, The Good dog Foundation DBA Cocker Connection) whose mission it is to save as many homeless cockers as we can in our area.
 As we do not have our own facility, we depend almost entirely on foster homes to help us with our rescue dogs until we can place them in their forever homes, though we do not always have foster homes and must then board doggies until one opens up.
 We are always desperately in need of foster homes, so please, please contact us if you are ever able to help by being a foster!
-Sometimes we need home with no other doggies if the new rescues have an upper respiratory infection and we cannot put them with other doggies for a week or so until they are no longer contageous.
 Just think of it as babysitting for a friend's dog for a while.
 Some fosters are short term and some end up being longer.

 We also have a sanctuary program available for some of our little seniors who are 10 years old and older.
-You provide the loving forever home for them, and we will cover any medical expenses for them for the remainer of their lives.
+You adopt the doggie and provide the loving forever home for him, and we will cover any medical expenses for him for the remainer of his life.

 We also work with some of the other Cocker rescue groups in Southern California, mainly Second Chance Cocker Rescue in Santa Barbara and San Diego Spaniel Rescue.
-Our doggies come from either their owners or from the many kill shelters in the huge Southern California area.
+Our doggies come from either their owners or from the myriad of animal shelters in the huge Southern California area.

-We do not have a facility, so it will be necessary to contact Ann to set up an appointment to see the doggie in which you are interested.
+We do not have a facility, so it will be necessary to contact us to set up an appointment to see the doggie in which you are interested.

 Cocker Connection has an Adoption Application and an Adoption Contract which are necessary for all of our adoptions.
-We also like to talk to all members of the family and do a home check.
-All of our requirements are listed in our documents.
-An application can be obtained from Ann.
+We also require a home check so that we can meet all of the people who will be involved with the doggie.

 We do ask for an adoption donation of between $150 and $350, depending on the age and health of the little one who has been adopted.
-Our general breakdown is as follows: 0-3 years=$350, 4-8 years=$300, 9 years and up=$250.
+Our general breakdown is as follows: 0-3 years=$350, 4-8 years=$300, 9-12 years=$250, 13 years and older=$150.
 (It is less than double the cost if you are adopting two doggies.)
 All donations go 100% directly to the expenses for our little rescues, so this is not a price for the individual dog, but rather a donation to a non-profit organization to help all of the doggies.
-This includes all medical expenses (which can be considerable!), boarding when we do not have a foster home, grooming, high quality food, toys, beds, blankets, ID tags, collars and leashes.
+This includes all medical expenses (which can be considerable if the doggies need surgery or extra medical treatments or medications!), boarding when we do not have a foster home, grooming, high quality food, toys, beds, blankets, ID tags, collars and leashes.
 Without our donations, we would not be able to continue rescuing these little lost and abandoned souls.
+All administrative and transporting costs are donated by the administrators of this organization.
+With Paypal donations, every cent except for the 2.2% fee + $.30 that they charge us goes directly to the care of the doggies.

 Why should you adopt?